hrektts/CarND-Vehicle-Detection/README.md

 - The number of pixels per cell: 8
 - The number of cells per block: 2

 For the color space, I tried `RGB`, `HSV`, `HLS` and `LUV` other than `YCrCb`.
-These color spaces achieved lower test accuracy of the classifier and got more false positives on vehicle detection compared with `YCrCb`.
+These color spaces achieved lower test accuracy on the classifier and got more false positives on vehicle detection compared with `YCrCb`.
 Regarding the channel of the image, using single channel increased the number of false positives.
 As for the remaining parameters, I chosed to reduce false positives on the classification.

 ## Binned color feature and histogram feature extraction

 The code for this step is contained in lines 11 through 40 of the file called `feature_extractor.py`.

 In addition to HOG feature, I decided to use color features, which are binned color feature and histogram feature, for my SVM classifier.
 I converted each image to `LUV` color space in advance.
 For binned color feature, I converted each image to a `32 x 32` pixel image and used it as a feature.
 Regarding the histogram feature, I calculated histogram of each color channnel with `32` bins, and use them for feature.
-I tried different values and combinations of parameter.
-As a result, I found that these parameter could detect all the cars shown in the video.
+Though I tried different values and combinations of parameter, I found that these parameter could detect all the cars shown in the video.

 ## SVM classifier